 http://www.boutique.com, it will be updated to https://www.boutique.com after you activate SSL certificates.
-Customers who use the original URL will be redirected to your encrypted online store.
+Customers who use the original URL will be redirected to the encrypted online store.

 - add a new layer of security—256-bit encryption—to your online store by using

 SSL certificates are activated by default in Shopify for your store's checkout, and for any content that's hosted on your